Introducing LLMQuery Framework: Scaling GenAI Automation with Prompt Templates

 - Code Analysis: Automate security reviews or find bugs with structured prompts.

-- Data Analysis: Build automation and workflows for analyzing data with LLMs, and experiment results within different providers and models.
+- Data Analysis: Build automation and workflows for analyzing data with LLMs, and experiment with results across different providers and models.

 - AI Security: Use available templates to build security defenses against AI attacks, such as Prompt Injection.